avo-hq/docs.avohq.io/docs/2.0/menu-editor.md

 <img :src="('/assets/img/menu-editor/collapsable.jpg')" alt="Avo menu editor" class="border mb-4" />

 That will add the arrow icon next to the section to indicate it's collapsable.
-When your users collapse and expand it, their choice will be stored in Local Storage and remembered in that browser.
+So when your users collapse and expand it, their choice will be stored in Local Storage and remembered in that browser.

 ### Default collapsed state

-You can, however set a default collapsed state using the `collapsed` option.
+You can however, set a default collapsed state using the `collapsed` option.

 ```ruby
 section "Resources", icon: "resources", collapsable: true, collapsed: true do